Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

 The medicine does not increase insulin levels in the body, but instead lessens the amount of sugar the body produces and absorbs.
 As it lowers glucose production in the liver, metformin also lowers blood sugar by increasing the body’s sensitivity to insulin.
 It also decreases the amount of glucose that our bodies absorb from the foods we eat.

-For most people with type 2 diabetes, metformin works to bring down blood sugar gradually when combined with a healthy diet and exercise (I found Adam Brown’s book, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me to be helpful, particularly in deciding what to eat and not to eat).
+Metformin is commonly used to help people with type 2 diabetes manage their blood sugar levels.
+For most, metformin works to bring down blood sugar gradually when combined with a healthy diet and exercise (I found Adam Brown’s book, Bright Spots & Landmines: The Diabetes Guide I Wish Someone Had Handed Me to be helpful, particularly in deciding what to eat and not to eat).
 It’s not so much a quick fix with overnight results as it is an important component of a larger health regimen that keeps the condition manageable.

 Metformin does cause side effects in some people, but many of these are mild, and are associated with taking the medicine for the first time.
 Nausea and gastric distress such as stomach pain, gas, bloating, and diarrhea are somewhat common among people starting up on metformin.